marcinpawlukiewicz/bash-zsh/README.md

 # bash-zsh
 This project is meant to compare two shell scripting langugaes, bash and zsh.
-Both languages are compared based on their
+Both languages are compared based on their:
 - Commands
 - Performance
 - Configuration Files